 Mismatched Lego Pieces of Communication: Aphasia and Migraine

-Recently, while we were on a walk, I was talking with my partner about my migraines because I was having a particularly difficult day of getting my words out a few days previous to that day.
+Recently, while we were on a walk, I was talking with my partner about my migraines because I was having a particularly difficult day getting my words out a few days previous to that day.
 We discussed my frustrations, his amazing ability to be able to put my garbled words together, even through text, and the patience that it must take to be a partner to someone who struggles with aphasia frequently.
-I really have anxiety over it because it causes me to completely stop mid-sentence sometimes and having to try to say the phrase again multiple times, and sometimes altogether.
+I really have anxiety over it because it causes me to completely stop mid-sentence sometimes, and I have to try to say the phrase again multiple times, sometimes altogether.

 I am so thankful for the partner I have and how considerate, patient, and understanding he can be when I struggle with migraine symptoms that leave my brain a bit blank and my mouth a bit “drowsy.”
 I’m thankful I no longer immediately get frustrated and feel anxious forgetting words and complete phrases backward and incorrect because he doesn’t judge me.

-If I laugh, he does too and if he can tell I’m frustrated, he will give me time to try and re-correct what I’m trying to say.
-If I’m really struggling, and get a little quiet, he will help me by asking a question that might help me reword things.
-I’m not even sure he is aware how much this helps me or if he even knows that he does it, but it helps validate my struggle, but also get over the frustration a bit quicker.
+If I laugh, he does too, and if he can tell I’m frustrated, he will give me time to try and re-correct what I’m trying to say.
+If I’m really struggling and get a little quiet, he will help me by asking a question that might help me reword things.
+I’m not even sure if he is aware of how much this helps me or if he even knows that he does it, but it helps validate my struggle and get over the frustration a bit quicker.
 Sometimes it’s frustrating for us when we are corrected, too.
 I feel like that’s a point that needs to hit home and be validated within our community.
 We know what we’re trying to say, you know what we’re trying to say - sometimes it’s best to just leave it at that!

 Those darn lego pieces.
 They get in the way of everything, especially when you think things are going smoothly.
-They always find a way to get in your path and wreak havoc to those who are in its path.
+They always find a way to get in your path and wreak havoc on those who are in your path.

 I'm glad I'm walking through life with someone who doesn't mind picking up the legos when I drop them (figuratively out of my mouth and in a text message).
 I'm lucky to have a partner who is understanding and can make light of the thorn in my side that is getting sentences right on the first try!